hectormatos2011/iOSContextualMenu/README.md

 ##Overview
 The iOSContextualMenu uses a similar dataSource/delegate paradigm like UITableView, UICollectionView, UIPickerView, etc.

 To implement in your code, follow these steps (This code in these steps is for putting a contextual menu in every cell of a UICollectionView.
 In this example, I'm adding the contextual menu code inside of my own UICollectionViewCell subclass.
 Feel free to add a contextual menu to any UIView or a subclass of UIView if this isn't what you want.
-The following example will also work for UITableView and it's UITableViewCell subclasses.):
+The following example will also work for UITableView and it's UITableViewCell subclasses.
+Hooray for abstraction!):

 #### Step 1
 In your interface declaration, make sure to make your object comply to BAMContextualMenuDelegate and BAMContextualMenuDataSource